melsimpson1023/gemstone_web/README.md

 forms on login.
 21. In the jewelry/api.js file, I added AJAX request functions for index, update, show, create and destroy.
+22. added functions and jquery to the ui.js for jewelry